ucscode/PHPDocument/README.md

-# UssElement
+# PHP Document

-A PHP Library for Effortless HTML Generation (Package From [User Synthetics](https://github.com/ucscode/user-synthetics))

-### Description:
+A simple, lightweight, standalone PHP library for programmatically creating and manipulating HTML elements.
+It simplifies the process of working with HTML structures and DOM elements, offering functionality similar to [DOMDocument](https://www.php.net/manual/en/class.domdocument.php) but with reduced boilerplate and enhanced ease of use.

-UssElement is a powerful PHP library designed to simplify the process of building and manipulating HTML elements in your web applications.
-With UssElement, you can effortlessly create DOM nodes, set attributes, define content, and generate HTML strings with ease.
-Streamline your PHP-based web development workflow and save time when constructing dynamic and interactive web pages.
+With UssElement, you can effortlessly create DOM nodes, set attributes, set innerHtml, use querySelector, modify element classlist etc, and generate (or render) HTML strings with ease.

+### Why PHP Document?

+ElementNode is designed to simplify and streamline the process of working with HTML elements in PHP.
+If (like me), you've ever been frustrated by the complexity of PHP's `DOMDocument` or found yourself writing repetitive, cumbersome code just to manipulate HTML structures, ElementNode is the solution you’ve been waiting for.

+This standalone library takes care of the heavy lifting, reducing boilerplate code and eliminates the need for complex XPath queries, offering a simple, intuitive API for tasks like creating elements, setting inner HTML, and selecting elements using CSS selectors.

+The library is lightweight, fast, and easy to integrate into any project, making it perfect for both small and large-scale applications.

 ### Key Features:

 - Create HTML elements using PHP code.
+- More inspired by [Javascript DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) than PHP DOMDocument
 - Set element attributes, such as class names and IDs.
 - Define inner HTML content for elements.
-- Generate HTML strings with the `UssElement::getHTML()` method.
+- Generate or render HTML strings with the `UssElement::render()` method.
 - Boost your productivity by simplifying HTML generation in PHP.
+- Reducing Complexity
+- Providing an Intuitive API
+- Encouraging Dependency-Free Development
+- Efficiency in Common DOM Tasks
+- Flexibility and Extensibility
+- Improving Developer Experience

 ### Installation (Composer)